holunda-io/camunda-bpm-taskpool/docs/reference-guide/components/view-api.md

 If the field name does not have one of the above prefixes, it is considered as an attribute inside the payload of data entry or enriched variables of a user task.
 For example, imagine you have a data entry with payload attributes `{ "attribute": "value", "another": 45 }`.
 In order to search for those, just specify `attribute=value` in your filter criteria.

+!!! info
+    When filtering in the Task API, only the queries that include Data Entries (`AllTasksWithDataEntriesQuery`, `TasksWithDataEntriesForGroupQuery`, `TasksWithDataEntriesForUserQuery`) support filtering on the attributes or payload of correlated data entries.
+Filters on Data Entry attributes or payload are ignored in queries that do not include Data Entries
+    (`AllTasksQuery`, `TasksForGroupQuery`, `TasksForUserQuery`, `TasksForCandidateUserAndGroupQuery`).

 Filters are composed with logical AND, meaning that all given filters have to match in order for a task to be included in the result of the query.
 For example, given the filters
 `task.priority=50` and `foo=bar`, the query result would only contain tasks that have a priority of 50 **and** a payload attribute named foo with the value bar.